huictstaff/bep2-huland-casino/README.md

 `docker-compose up` from the commandline
 (or `docker-compose start` to run it in the background), while the current directory is the root of this project.
-Docker will then start a PostgreSQL image with the configuration stated in the `docker-compose.yml` and in `development/db`.
+Docker will then start a PostgreSQL container, based on the official PostgreSQL image, with the configuration stated in the `docker-compose.yml` and in `development/db`.

-If something goes wrong starting docker-compose, and you wish to rebuild your image, do so with `docker-compose up --build -V`.
+This creates a container with a database-admin user with the username and password `postgres`/`admin`.
+These credentials can be used for example in a database-administration tool like PGAdmin.

-This creates an admin user with the username and password `admin` and `admin` and a user, password and database for the application, all called `bep2-huland-casino`.
+It also creates a database-user, password and database for the application, all called `bep2-huland-casino`.
+These credentials are not meant to be used manually, but they make sure that our application can only control its own database and not (hypothetically) other applications running databases on the same server.

+It does *not* create an application-user.
+That will happen later when [creating users](#registration) in (for example) Postman.

 ### Troubleshooting Docker
 If you already have PostgreSQL running in the background